-But now the scale of changes happening in the world, and what is at stake when it comes to our planet, is changing the value and need for fashion.
-And it is forcing us to bring to an end what I have called the ‘Hyper cycle’.
+The changes happening in the world, and what is at stake when it comes to our planet, are changing the value and need for fashion.
+And it is forcing us to bring to an end to what I have called the ‘Hyper cycle’.

 When I think back at the 11 years spent as a fashion designer, from 1999 to 2010, I loved my work and the people, the brands, but the amount of waste we produced and the constant churning of designs was after a while dizzying.
 It was the standard to fill in a number of SKUs because that is how the system and the supply chain was and still is built.